-Your targeted research will uncover the important keywords and phrases you need to include in your resume, and all your career marketing materials (LinkedIn profile, biography, cover letter, etc.).
+Your targeted research will uncover the important keywords and phrases you need to include in your resume, and all your personal marketing materials.

 Remember that numbers and metrics pack a powerful punch.
-For each job in your Professional Experience section, choose the 3 or 4 most important keywords phrases (or areas of expertise) and back them up by including a specific example of a contribution you made in that area – using value-driven metrics whenever possible.
-Format them as bulleted points.
+For each job in your Professional Experience section, choose the 3 or 4 most important keywords phrases (or areas of expertise) and back them up.
+Include a specific example of a contribution you made in that area – using value-driven metrics whenever possible.
+Format them as bullet points.
 For example:

 - Project Management – Increased efficiencies 425% managing delinquent loan tracking system with Agile methodology.

 But don’t hide all your juicy bullet points in the Professional Experience section.
-Add into your summary section at the top, the ones that will be most relevant and compelling to your target employers.
-Block 3 or 5 of these together, and keep them short and sweet – no more than 2 or 3 lines each.
+Add the ones that will be most relevant and compelling to your target employers into the Summary section at the top.
+Block together 3 or 4 of them, and keep them short and sweet – no more than 1 or 2 lines each.

 2. Strategically position relevant content.

 Don’t bury a top achievement from your early career in the experience section, just because chronologically that’s where it goes.
-If it’s something that will be relevant to your target employers today, it’s okay (in fact, wise) to move it up to the summary section, for better impact.
+If it’s something that will be relevant to your target employers today, it’s okay to move it up to the summary section, for better impact.

-For instance, say you worked 10 or 15 years ago for a well-known and highly respected global corporation within the industry you’re targeting now.
+For instance, say you worked 10 or 15 years ago for a well-known, highly-respected global corporation.
 To this day, your leadership style is guided by their philosophy.
 Add a line or two about that into your summary.
 It’s likely to impress people and will prompt them to turn to the next page of your resume to read more about it.

-Or, say you were an early adopter of internet-based technologies at a company you worked for more than 10 years ago.
-Your job description may land on page 2 of your resume, but you can mention this distinction in your summary section as well.
+Or, say you were an early adopter of relevant technologies at a company you worked for more than 10 years ago.
+The job may land on page 2 or 3 of your resume, but you can mention this distinction in your summary section as well.